 Due diligence might be time-consuming, but when you take the time to establish your business goals and hosting needs, you’ll be in a much better position to choose the most appropriate hosting plan to meet those goals and needs.

-The success of your website is partially dependent on finding a dependable hosting provider, so use this list of criteria to help you find a reliable, affordable service with scalable hosting that will support you as your business grows.
+The success of your website is partially dependent on finding a dependable hosting provider, so use this list of criteria to help you find a reliable, affordable web hosting service with scalable hosting that will support you as your business grows.

 Are you looking for a new hosting provider?
-We’d love to know what your experience has been like so far?
+We’d love to know what your experience has been like so far.